-Window has a Memory Diagnostic Tool which you can use to check for possible memory problems, including testing of the Random Access Memory (RAM) on your computer.
+Windows 11/10 has a Memory Diagnostic Tool that you can use to check for possible memory problems, including testing the Random Access Memory (RAM) on your computer.
 The tool helps you figure out bad memory, memory issues, and usually takes 20 minutes to complete.

 Advanced options for running the Memory Diagnostics Tool: